zuplo/docs/docs/articles/what-is-zuplo.md

 ## Integrations

-We have support for integrations with Datadog (for monitoring, logging), GCP Cloud Logging and are adding new integrations on demand for customers quickly.
+We have support for integrations with DataDog (for monitoring, logging), GCP Cloud Logging and are adding new integrations on demand for customers quickly.
 Contact us if you need an integration that you don't see.